pettiblog/pettiblog.github.io/_code/python-data-analysis.md

 ## CSV data

 First off, of course, is the CSV format.
 The CSV format is the most common import and export format for datasets, spreadsheets and other databases.
 It basically contains rows, each with columns that are usually separated by commas.
-It's fairly straitforward to import and export these files in Python even without the csv module:
+It's fairly straightforward to import and export these files in Python even without the csv module:

 ```python